 Any kind of wiping/scratching can damage the coating of the cloth.
-We recommend to not clean the wing, but if you do have to, use a soft cloth dampened with a small amount of water and use gentle movements little by little across the surface.
+We recommend to not clean the wing, but if you do have to, use a soft cloth dampened with a small amount of water and use gentle movements across the surface.